Pennsylvania Act 48: Requirements, Hours & PERMS Reporting

 How many Act 48 hours do I need, and how often?

 You need 180 hours of professional development every five years.
 You can meet that requirement with six college credits, six PDE-approved continuing professional education (CPE) credits, 180 hours of approved CPE programs, or any combination of the three.
 The conversion is simple: one credit equals 30 Act 48 hours.
 So a single 3-credit graduate course counts as 90 hours, and a non-credit course completion typically counts for 45 hours.
 Put another way: two 3-credit graduate courses — or four non-credit courses — cover an entire five-year cycle.
+One more cushion: if you end a cycle with extra hours, PDE carries up to 50 unused Act 48 hours over into your next five-year period.

 How do I check my Act 48 status and when my cycle ends?